 The program in Medicine & the Liberal Arts analyzes healthcare issues from a variety of disciplines.
-Students will be exposed to a broad humanistic viewpoint of the medical situations that present themselves over the course of life.
-Pre-med students will gain a fuller understanding of the art of healing and relating to patients than can be obtained solely through the study of the sciences.
-Students planning careers in government, ministry, and healthcare administration among others which deal explicitly with medical issues will also benefit.
-Additionally, all will have the opportunity to gain a fuller understanding of the ethical, religious, and social implications of medical questions that face each of us as citizens, family members, and individuals.
+Students will be exposed to a broad humanistic viewpoint of the medical situations that present themselves to individuals over the course of a lifetime.
+Pre-med students will gain a fuller understanding of the art of healing and of relating to patients than what can be obtained solely through the study of the sciences.
+Students planning careers in government, ministry, and healthcare administration which deal explicitly with medical issues will also benefit.
+Additionally, all will have the opportunity to gain a deeper knowledge of the ethical, religious, and social implications of the medical perplexities each of us face as citizens, family members, and individuals.

-Students must complete a minimum of 15 credit hours consisting of four courses from at least three different disciplines (subject codes) and MLA 475, Seminar in Medicine & the Liberal Arts.
+Students must complete a minimum of 15 credit hours consisting of four courses from at least three different disciplines (subject codes) and MLA 475 Medicine & the Liberal Arts Seminar.
 Other course offerings may be approved by the Program Coordinators on a case-by-case basis, including classes taken while studying abroad.
-Students interested in pursuing a medical or healthcare internship as part of the program should consult with the Coordinators well in advance to secure approval.
+Students interested in pursuing a medical or healthcare internship as part of the program should consult with the coordinator well in advance to secure approval.

 |Introduction to Public Health|

 |Economics of Medical Care|

 |Health Care Policy & Administration|

 |Independent Study in Medicine & the Liberal Arts|